Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 ### Orthogonal Views

-It's sometimes useful to view the scene from the top, side, or front views.
+It's sometimes useful to view the scene from the top, side, or front view.
 These are called orthogonal views and can easily be accessed from Blender by using the number pad, the grid of numbers on the right side of the keyboard.

 * `Numpad 1`: Front view
 * `Numpad 3`: Right view
 * `Numpad 7`: Top view

-Holding `Ctrl` and pressing the above numbers will give a view from the opposite side.
+Holding `Ctrl` and pressing the above keys will give a view from the opposite side.

 If your keyboard does not have a number pad, or are looking for a supported alternative workflow check out the officially supported [Pie Menu Addon](https://www.youtube.com/watch?v=ioYWPmnhNtY).